Pierce the Veil: 2013–2015: This Is a Wasteland and World Tour

 On July 21, Vic Fuentes and Kellin Quinn of Sleeping with Sirens announced a co-headlining world concert tour.
 The tour started on November 5, 2014, in Fresno.
 They first announced the first North America leg with 20 concerts with support from Beartooth and This Wild Life.
 A month later, on August 22, 2014, the band confirmed the second leg of the concert tour which took place in Europe.
 Between March 20, 2015, and April 11, 2015, Pierce the Veil played concerts in the Netherlands, Belgium, Sweden, Germany, and the UK.
-According to Epitaph Records, all concerts in Europe were sold out.
-Before heading to Europe the band played a second US leg with support from PVRIS and Mallory Knox.
+According to Epitaph Records, all of the concerts in Europe were sold out.
+Before going to Europe the band played a second U.S. leg with support from PVRIS and Mallory Knox.

-2015–2018: Misadventures and allegations of sexual misconduct
+2015–2018: Misadventures and departure of Mike Fuentes

-Plans for an upcoming album were initially announced on December 23, 2013.
-In a holiday update, the band announced that they would have a new album coming out in 2014 through Fearless Records.
-In an article from Oakland Press, the band stated they had started writing new material with Tom Denney while on tour with Mayday Parade, You Me at Six and All Time Low.
-The band finished writing new music after the winter European tour with Bring Me the Horizon in December 2013.

-In an interview with Poppy Reid of The Music Network during the band's appearance at Soundwave Festival in Australia, the band spoke on collaborating with Jenna McDougall of Tonight Alive on a track from their fourth record.
-In May 2014, Pierce the Veil started pre-production for the new record.
-On June 5, 2014, Tony Perry and Vic Fuentes announced they would be flying to New Jersey in order to start recording their new album with producer Dan Korneff.
-In an interview with Alternative Press Vic Fuentes stated that the band was aiming for an early 2015 release date, pushed back from a 2014 release date.
-The reason for the pushed back release date was due to the band being several weeks behind due to two songs which the band wrote whilst they were recording the new album in the studio with producer Dan Korneff.
-The band's ambitions for an early 2015 release date did not surface, as the album was again pushed back for a later release.
-This release date would later be confirmed as May 2016.